bandgarmamta/JavaScript-30/README.md

 # JavaScript-30
-A 30 days course on JavaScript.
+A 30 days course on JavaScript. <br>
-Things you can look for:
+Things you can look for here:
 - Live Projects
 - Notes